-Public transport fares could be set to rise by 7% next year, as the Public Transport Council (PTC) began its annual fare review exercise on Tuesday.
+Public transport fares will rise by 7% from December as the Public Transport Council (PTC) concludes its annual fare review exercise.

 - Energy prices

 - Enhancements and growth in public transport capacity

 Over 1,000 buses and 200 trains have been added to Singapore’s public transport network over the last 5 years.